Evolution of the Dutch colonial empire: Dutch East Indies

-The Dutch East Indies comprised and formed the basis of the later Indonesia.
+The Dutch East Indies comprised and formed the basis of mostly the later Indonesia.
 The first Dutch conquests were made among the Portuguese trading posts in the Maluku "Spice Islands" in 1605.
 The Spice Islands were out of the way for the Dutch trade routes to China and Japan, so Jayakarta on Java was captured and fortified in 1619.
 As "Batavia" (now Jakarta), it became the Asian headquarters of the East India Company (VOC).
 The company administered the islands directly on a for-profit model that restricted most of its attention to Java, southern Sumatra, and Bangka.
 English incursions were curtailed by the 1623 Amboyna massacre but the attack left bad blood and prompted a series of Anglo-Dutch wars.
-The company and its territories were nationalized during the Napoleonic Wars after British attacks effectively bankrupted it.
+The company and its territories were nationalized in 1795 after British attacks effectively bankrupted it.
+The Dutch Malacca was part of the Dutch East Indies governorate between 1818 and 1825.
+However, the Dutch preferred Batavia (present-day Jakarta) as their economic and administrative centre in the region and their hold in Malacca was to prevent the loss of the city to other European powers and, subsequently, the competition that would come with it.
+In 1825, based on the Anglo-Dutch Treaty of 1824, the Dutch have ceded Malacca to the United Kingdom that have consolidated modern-day rule to the Malacca state of Malaysia.
 During the 19th and early 20th centuries, the Dutch expanded throughout the archipelago.
-Following the 1940 German occupation of the Netherlands and the 1942 Japanese occupation of Indonesia during World War II, Indonesian independence was declared in August 1945 and – following a prolonged revolution – recognized in December 1949.
+Following the 1940 German occupation of the Netherlands and the 1942 Japanese occupation of the Dutch East Indies during World War II, Indonesian independence was declared in August 1945 and – following a prolonged revolution – recognized in December 1949.

 Dutch New Guinea was retained separately until 1962, when it was transferred to Indonesia under pressure from the United States amid the escalation of the Vietnam War.